karmada-io/karmada-operator/README.md

 Karmada operator for Kubernetes built with Operator SDK and Ansible.This operator is meant to provide a more Kubernetes-native installation method for Kamrada via a Karmada Custom Resource Definition (CRD).
-And Karmada-operator is an operator which runs as a service on top of Kubernetes.The Karmada-operator servicecan be used to provision and perform initial configuration of karmada.
+And Karmada-operator is an operator which runs as a service on top of Kubernetes.The Karmada-operator service can be used to provision and perform initial configuration of karmada.

 For provisioning Karmada,the karmada-operator will use the current deployment tool.